-Host Institutions: The University of Nottingham
+Host Institution: The University of Nottingham

-Principal Investigator: Professor Andrew Long
+Lead Investigator: Andrew Long

 To develop and validate a multi-scale modelling approach to predict variability and defect formation during liquid composite moulding, capturing the combined effects of material, geometry and process variables.
 This will incorporate variations in materials and processing behaviour at the macro, meso and micro-scales.